caipeide/jetcard/README.md

 # JetCard

 JetCard is a system configuration that makes it easy to get started with AI on Jetson Nano.
 This repository is built to support the [Autorace project](https://github.com/caipeide/autorace) with application on *autonomous RC-Car racing competitoin*.

+Matainers: [Peide Cai](https://www.ram-lab.com/people/#mr-peide-cai) &lt;pcaiaa@connect.ust.hk&gt;

+## Features
-It comes pre-loaded with:
+JetCard comes pre-loaded with:

 * A Jupyter Lab server that starts on boot for easy web programming
 * A script to display the Jetson Nano's IP address, CPU & GPU usage, battery life, charging status, etc.